Hugo (game show): Story, gameplay, and rules

 A potential large bonus awaited those who successfully reached the end of the given scenario(s).
 In the iconic climax scene, Hugo had arrived at his destination and now stood face-to-face with the evil Scylla, who would present him a set of ropes hanging next to the cage with his abducted family.
-The player had to choose between three or four options where sheer luck would determine the outcome: depending on which rope was pulled, either Hugo managed to both save his family and finally rid the world of Scylla (the truly game-winning best outcome, where she would be magically tied up and launched headfirst out of window of her lair fom a spring device), or she would still triumph in the end after all (an alternative game over state with her capturing Hugo and disposing of him in the same way), or the family would be freed but she would get away (the canonical happy end with her turning into a bird to escape him); some versions would also have the witch youth and beauty and become a hideous old hunchback.
+The player had to choose between three or four options where sheer luck would determine the outcome: depending on which rope was pulled, either Hugo managed to both save his family and finally rid the world of Scylla (the truly game-winning best outcome, where she would be magically tied up and launched headfirst out of window of her lair from a spring device), or she would still triumph in the end after all (an alternative game over state with her capturing Hugo and disposing of him in the same way), or the family would be freed but she would get away (the canonical happy end with her turning into a bird to escape him); some versions would also have the witch youth and beauty and become a hideous old hunchback.
 Accordingly, the score was doubled (tripled in some versions), halved (erased completely in some versions), or left at its current state (doubled in some versions).
 Over the next years, not only various new scenarios but also alternative end scenes have been added to the show (and consequently also to its video-game adaptation series).
 One of them was no longer chance-based and involved Hugo having to steal the key to Scylla's treasure chamber while avoiding her lightning bolt spells.